jerbob/tapmap/README.md

 - - - -

 # Installation: #
-Use `python setup.py install` to install the package.
+Use `pip install tapmap` to install the package.

 # Usage: #
 `tapmap --help` will produce the following help message: